 projects that the children put together and love to see how they make the art their own.
 My teenage sons both attended Mukilteo Academy for preschool/pre Kindergarten and they have both continued their love for school and learning.
 While not working I enjoy spending time with my husband Tim, sons Mason and Jack and dog Rogue.

 My name is Alyssa Rychard.
-I am new this year to MA+.
 I am the administrative assistant and classroom assistant.
 I am very thankful to be part of the MA+ team!

 I am married to my wonderful husband named Fred and have a dog named Palmer.
 We love spending time on the weekends at our place is Crescent Bar with friends and family.
 I enjoy my Orange Theory workouts, spending time outside in the sun, and planning our next vacation to Maui.